nickbeau/MiscDocumentation/README.md

 This section acts like a simple table of contents to this repository

 * [Curl Curl Youth Club](./ccyc/README.md) - Documentation for Curl Curl Youth Club
+* [SoccerMom](./SoccerMom/README.md) - Cool application for Soccer Parents on iOS or Android